TBSCS0/.github/profile/README.md

 ## About
 CS0 is a club at The British School Rio de Janeiro associated with the Computer Science department.
-The club has three branches with activities related to computer science, programming, engineering and financing.
+The club has three branches with activities related to computer science, programming, engineering, and financing.

 Advisor: [Oscar Neiva](https://oscarneiva.github.io/)